experimental-web/www/README.md

 ## Contributing

-I'm sure I missed a lot of worthy Webfluencers and keywords.
+I'm sure I missed a lot of worthy orgs, people, and keywords.
 Help the Twitter feed by submitting a [PR](https://github.com/thomaswangio/w3/pulls) with additions to the README.
 Revisions and removals also welcome, with explanation.